University First Aid Program – Frequently Asked Questions

 To meet the Regulation 1101 first aid obligations under WSIA, workplaces have the option of supplying the Regulation 1101 First aid kit requirements or CSA Z1220-17 First aid kits for the workplace.
 Refer to our EHS Checklists (Regulation 1101 or CSA) available for download under Resources and Required Postings: First Aid Training – Environmental Health & Safety (utoronto.ca).

 You should also include a pocket mask or other barrier device for CPR and multiple pairs of non-latex gloves in your first aid kit.
-Performing the breaths/ventilations always creates the potential for personal infection/contamination, which can be mitigated with the use of a pocket mask with a one-way valve to help protect yourself.
+Performing the breaths/ventilations always creates the potential for personal infection/contamination, which can be mitigated with the use of a pocket mask with a one-way valve to help protect themselves.

-In a laboratory, be aware of hazard-specific special requirements.
+Some environments (e.g. machine shops, labs, etc.) may have additional first aid kits/supplies due to the nature of the activities that take place.
+These kits are separate and do not need to meet WSIB requirement for content.
+For labs in particular, be aware of hazard-specific special requirements.
 For example, prior to entering a biosafety-permitted lab, open wounds, cuts, and scratches must be covered in a manner that prevents exposure; thus, the first aid kit must be stocked with waterproof adhesive bandages.

 Over-the-counter medications (e.g., ibuprofen, acetaminophen, topical antibiotic creams, etc.) cannot be included in first aid kits.